 Transform WordPress paragraph block

-Using the ‘change block type or style’ button, the paragraph block can be transformed, but is limited to blocks of a similar elk – i.e. a paragraph cannot be changed into a table, but could be changed to a heading.
+Use ‘change block type or style’ button to transform the paragraph block.
+Transformation is limited to blocks of a similar ilk.
+I.e. Paragraphs can’t be changed into tables, but could be changed to headings.

 Let’s change a paragraph into a header, for example.

 The arrow, on the image below, points to an icon representing a PARAGRAPH.
 This is how you’d know the block is a paragraph.

 The paragraph icon changes into a H and you can see H2 next to it.

 H1 can’t be chosen – a H1 should only ever be used for the title of the page.

 Select H3 or a H4 by hitting the H2 button choosing from the menu.

 Use headings as a hierarchy within pages and posts.
 Use H2 to divide the page into easy to read sections.
 Use H3 to sub divide those.